HaywardMorihara/2021FebGameJam/README.md

 [https://itch.io/jam/gdfgs-monthly-game-jam-2](https://itch.io/jam/gdfgs-monthly-game-jam-2)

 # Polishing TODOS:
-- Update level designs (Level 6 is actually a pretty good difficulty, I think.
-Level 7 not possible.
-I think a level with the destination in the middle might be interesting.
-Level 8 not possible. don't think 9 is either...but it's kinda interesting.
-I think it has to be an imperfect maze.
-Labels should display over the start button (if it's every there).
-This game shouldn't be TOO long...it isn't that interesting.
-Try to only have the minimum number of blocks available to the player)
 - Label the blocks and time labels
 - Display temporary error when you try and place a block and you can't plae anymore
 - Adjust outlines on green tiles